J16N/text2shader/backend/README.md

 ## Endpoints
 Available endpoints are as follows:

+- `GET /api/shader/gemini?text=...`: Generate shader code from text description using Gemini.
-- `GET /api/shader?text=...`: Generate shader code from text description.
+- `GET /api/shader/claude?text=...`: Generate shader code from text description using Claude.
 - `GET /api/health-check`: Check the health of the server.